 Again, you’ll note the similarity between the Odd/Even, Multiple Entries method and the normal Jetstar method of boarding passengers (except the Jetstar method is slightly longer-tailed).
 Perhaps one important feature to note is that in all four charts, not many people were waiting long after they’ve sat down.

-There is not much to say here, except perhaps airlines should consider using waiting while seated as an expectation management tool – I think that passengers are more forgiving about wait times once they’ve sat down (unless their name is Liz Lemon and are dating the pilot).
+There is not much to say here, except perhaps airlines should consider using waiting while seated as an expectation management tool – I think* again, purely subjective opinion due to lack of supporting literature, and mostly only through personal anecdotal evidence that passengers are more forgiving about wait times once they’ve sat down (unless their name is Liz Lemon and are dating the pilot).
 Perhaps there exists a method out there, that decreases wait time but increases wait-while-seating time while the plane fills up.
 Who knows?

 Distribution of Time-to-Take-Off